Holomorphic Lagrangian subvarieties in holomorphic symplectic manifolds with Lagrangian fibrations and special Kahler geometry: Examples

 The Hitchin system (moduli of Higgs bundles over a curve) is equipped with a Lagrangian fibration (``Hitchin fibration''), which has abelian varieties (Jacobians of the ``spectral curve'') as its fibers.
 For some examples of the Hitchin system, the corresponding monodromy representation was computed in \cite{_Baraglia_Schaposnik:monodro_}.
 From this computations it follows that the monodromy representation is reducible (\cite[Corollary 4.23]{_Baraglia_Schaposnik:monodro_}).
 This suggests that some interesting Lagrangian subvarieties, not transversal to fibers of the Hitchin system, might exist in this case.
 Two of the first papers to study the monodromy for the Hitchin fibration are \cite{_Copeland_} and \cite{_Schaposnik_}.

 Holomorphic Lagrangian fibrations on a deformation of the second Hilbert scheme of a K3 were studied by D. Markushevich and by L. Kamenova (\cite{_Markushevich:gen2_}, \cite{Kamenova}).
 They split into two distinct cases.
-In the first case, studied by D. Markushevich, the Abelian fibers are Jacobians of smooth genus two curves and the fibers of $\pi:\; M \arrow B$ have no elliptic curve, because these Jacobians are always simple (\cite{Mumford}).
-Therefore, all Lagrangian subvarieties of $M$ either project to $B$ surjectively or lie in the fibers of $\pi$.
+In the first case, studied by D. Markushevich, the Abelian fibers are Jacobians of smooth genus two curves.
+If the fibers of $\pi:\; M \arrow B$ have no elliptic curve then all Lagrangian subvarieties of $M$ would either project to $B$ surjectively or would lie in the fibers of $\pi$.
 In the second case, studied by L. Kamenova, the fibers of $\pi$ are products of two elliptic curves, i.e., the fibers are Jacobians of singular genus two curves.
 This situation occurs, for example, when one takes the punctual Hilbert scheme of $2$ points on an elliptic K3 surface $S \arrow {\mathbb P}^1$.
 Then the Hilbert scheme $S^{[2]}$ is fibered over the base $({\mathbb P}^1)^{[2]} = {\mathbb P}^2$ with general fibers that are products of the fibers of the ellitic fibration $S \arrow {\mathbb P}^1$.
 As shown in \cite{Kamenova}, under some ``genericity'' hypotheses, all deformations of the second Hilbert scheme of a K3, fibered with the fiber that is a product of two elliptic curves, are obtained in this way.

 The main (and, so far, the only) non-trivial example of the geometric construction obtained in this paper is given by the Hilbert scheme of an elliptic K3 surface as follows.
 Let $\pi:\; M \arrow S=\C P^1$ be an elliptic fibration on a K3 surface.
 Consider the corresponding fibration $\pi^{[n]}:\; M^{[n]}\arrow S^{[n]}=\C P^n$ on its Hilbert scheme.
 A {\bf multisection} of $\pi$ is a curve which is transversal to the fibers of $\pi$; a multisection exists if and only if $M$ is projective.
 Fix points $s_1, ..., s_k\in S$, and let $C_{k+1}, ..., C_{n}\subset M$ be multisections.
 Denote by $\hat L_k(s_1, ..., s_k, C_{k+1}, ..., C_n)\subset \Sym^n M$ the set of $n$-tuples of points $(e_1, ..., e_k, c_{k+1}, ..., c_n)\in \Sym^n M$, such that $e_i\in \pi^{-1}(s_i)$ and $c_j \in C_j$.
 Since the holomorphic symplectic form on $\Sym^n M$ is locally a product of the holomorphic symplectic form on $M$, and the curves $\pi^{-1}(s_i)$ and $C_j\subset M$ are Lagrangian, the subvariety is Lagrangian.
 Then its proper preimage $L_k(s_1, ..., s_k, C)\subset M^{[n]}$ is also Lagrangian.
 Under the natural map $\pi^{[n]}:\; M^{[n]}\arrow S^{[n]}=\C P^n$, this subvariety is projected to a subset of $\Sym^nS=\C P^n$ consisting of all $n$-tuples which contain $(s_1, ..., s_k)$.